 Heavy eyelids and under-eye bags are two of the earliest hallmarks of the aging face.
 An upper or lower eyelid surgery, also known as blepharoplasty, can immediately restore your eyes to their bright, youthful appearance with virtually no scarring.
 Today’s eyelifts are minimally invasive, and incisions are hidden either inside the eyelids or in the creases.

-Eyelid surgery can quickly address all of your eye area concerns, and Dr. Roy provides a highly skilled, expert approach for these life-changing surgeries.
+Eyelid surgery can quickly address all of your eye area concerns, and double board certified Dr. Sudeep Roy provides a highly skilled, expert approach for these life-changing surgeries.
 How do you know which type of eyelid surgery is right for you?
 Discuss your needs and goals with Dr. Roy at your consultation, and learn more about how dramatic yet natural-looking this procedure can be.

 Aging of the upper eyelids often presents as excess skin over the eyelids (dermatochalasis) and generalized volume loss in the areas beneath the brows and upper eyelids, which uncovers bulging fat pads around the eye.
 Upper eyelid surgery (upper blepharoplasty) involves a conservative removal of excess skin over the upper eyelids, which creates more youthful eyelid show.
 Targeted fat removal can also be accomplished through the same incision.